Caring for Historic Graveyard and Cemetery Monuments

 This document provides guidance on best practice for the assessment, planning and implementation of conservation work to monuments as well as legal frameworks and statutory duties.
 It is intended for anyone interested in or responsible for the conservation of monuments, memorials and sculptural elements within a churchyard, burial ground, or cemetery.

-It is useful to have a standard format for recording the details of each monument; an example of a Proforma Condition Report, with explanatory notes, is also available here to download.
+It is useful to have a standard format for recording the details of each monument; an example of a Proforma Condition Report, with explanatory notes, is included in the publication.

 - Publication Status: Completed